 The longest track of the Great Walks, the Heaphy has spectacular views of the Tasman Sea as the trail covers multiple days on the rugged West Coast.
-While the Abel Tasman may be more popular for a coastal walk, the Heaphy has less crowds and more time spent on the coastline.
+While the Abel Tasman is more popular for a coastal walk, the Heaphy has less crowds and more time spent on the coastline.
 Transportation is required and is costly.
-The trail is located a 7 hour drive from beginning to end.
+The trailheads are a 7 hour drive between both ends.

 Read more about the Heaphy Track.

 The only great walk that does not include any walking, this canoe or kayak trip is in one of the most remote locations in New Zealand.
 The three-day route is best, paddling through dense forest and massive cliff faced gorges.
-This is a fun river experience with very nice huts and camping accommodations.
+This is a fun river experience with very nice huts and camping.
 The river is typically calm, but has several fun spots with small rapids.
 This walk is great for groups or family trips.
-Transfers to and from the river with your canoe or kayak are provided by the rental company.
+Transfers to and from the river are included with your canoe or kayak rental.

 Read more about the Whanganui Journey.

 Abel Tasman is considered a coastal track, however most of the walk is through the bush.
 The walk during the spring and summer is extremely crowded.
 Multiple companies shuttle people to nearly every beach in the park for day trips.
 Kayaking is a perfect way to explore the park with the best views.
 There are several kayak rental options including single day, multi-day, as well as kayak & hike options.
 Boat transfers are available to start or finish the hike.

 Read more about the Abel Tasman Coastal Track.